Visit Svalbard; What To Do As Svalbard Tourist

 From there you fly to Longyearbyen, Svalbard’s ‘capital‘.
 I expected those flights to cost a fortune, similar to when you try to travel Greenland.
 Actually, it cost me around $90 each way from Oslo to Svalbard, with a bag.
 I flew once with SAS, and once with Norwegian.
 They have multiple flights per day.

 From Svalbard airport, Longyearbyen town is only 5km away.
-There is a public bus which runs for every flight that arrives ($10), so collect your bag, leave the airport and jump on the bus.
+There is a public bus that runs for every flight that arrives ($10), so collect your bag, leave the airport and jump on the bus.
 It stops at pretty much every hotel in the town, but the town is tiny so you’re only ever 5-minute walk or so away anyway.

 Things to do in Svalbard?